Analysis of the optimal exercise boundary of American put options with delivery lags: Introduction

-As the third contribution, we prove that the optimal exercise boundary exists and is a strictly increasing and smooth curve, with its end point closely related to the zero crossing point of the Greek Theta of the corresponding European option (see Theorem \ref{Th5}).
+Thanks to the auxiliary optimal stopping problem (\ref{optimal_stopping_delay_special_4}) and its associated variational inequality (\ref{VI1}), we prove that the optimal exercise boundary exists and is a strictly increasing and smooth curve, with its end point closely related to the zero crossing point of the Greek Theta of the corresponding European option.
 Intuitively, when Theta is positive, the running payoff of the new American-style derivative is also positive, so the investor will hold the option to receive the positive Theta continuously.
-In the contrary, when Theta is negative, one may think that the investor would then exercise the option to stop her losses.
+In contrast, when Theta is negative, one may think that the investor would then exercise the option to stop her losses.
 However, we show that when Theta is negative but not too small, the investor may still hold the option and wait for Theta to rally at a later time to recover her previous losses.
-We further quantify such negative values of Theta by identifying the asymptotic line of the optimal exercise boundary, which turns out to be the optimal exercise boundary of the corresponding perpetual option (see Theorem \ref{theorem}).
-We also prove the convergence of the optimal exercise boundary as the time lag tends to zero.
-As expected, it will converge to the optimal exercise boundary of standard American options (see Theorem \ref{Th5.2}).
+We further quantify such negative values of Theta by identifying the asymptotic line of the optimal exercise boundary, which turns out to be the optimal exercise boundary of the corresponding perpetual problem.

 The paper is organized as follows.
-In section 2, we solve a general optimal stopping problem with delivery lags via the reflected BSDE method.
-In section 3, we introduce the model of American put options with delivery lags, together with their early exercise premium decomposition and their perpetual version.
-We then give a detailed analysis of the associated optimal exercise boundary via the free-boundary method in section 4, and conclude the paper with the properties of the Greek Theta in the appendix.
+In section \ref{sec:american}, we prove Theorem \ref{main_theorem} (i) and introduce the early excise premium decomposition formula.
+We then consider the corresponding perpetual problem in section \ref{sec:perpetual}, and in section \ref{sec:finite_horizon} we prove Theorem \ref{main_theorem} (ii) and (iii).
+Some technical proofs about the property of the Greek Theta are provided in the appendix.